Werner-Staeblein/Project-4/agile.md

 # Agile development process

-I have used GitHub Projects to create a kanban board / collection of initial user stories to facilitate the implementation of agile development.
+I have used GitHub Projects to create a Kanban board / collection of initial user stories to facilitate the implementation of agile development.

 Three different EPICs were drafted.
 The EPICs are then broken down into user stories.